 A total of 200 undergraduates from three public higher learning institutions in Klang valley, Malaysia participated in this study.
 The respondents were 43% males while the rest were females.
 Among the respondents, the highest percentage (33%) obtained the grade of A in the Sijil Pelajaran Malaysia (the Malaysian Certificate of Education, is the equivalent to the O- level examination).
 English subject while in MUET, 38% obtained Band 4.
 Only 2% scored the grades C and D in SPM.
-As for Malaysian University, English Test (MUET, a prerequisite test in applying for admissions into all public universities and colleges in Malaysia) Band 2 and Band 6 were obtained by 2% of the respondents.
+As for Malaysian University English Test (MUET, a prerequisite test in applying for admissions into all public universities and colleges in Malaysia) Band 2 and Band 6 was obtained by 2% of the respondents.
 Table 1 summarizes data relating to the different social media platforms used by the students.
 Table 1 indicates that undergraduates' favorite social media for English learning is YouTube (M=3.60, SD=1.24).
-They also used Twitter (M=3.41, SD=2.43) and Facebook (M=1.92, SD=1.21).
-There was no significant difference in the mean scores between genders in terms of the three prevalent social media for English learning was found.
-It is noted that female undergraduates accessing YouTube were marginally higher than male undergraduates while the Facebook platform was preferred by female undergraduates to males.
-On average, males preferred Twitter more than female students.
+They also used Twitter (M=3.41, SD=2.43) and

+Facebook (M=1.92, SD=1.21).
+There was no significant difference of the mean scores between genders in terms of the three prevalent social media for English learning was found.
+It is noted that female undergraduates accessing YouTube were marginally higher than male undergraduates while Facebook platform was preferred by female undergraduates than to male.
+On the average, males preferred Twitter more than female students.

-Female Male Overall (N=115)(N=200)(N=85)Mean SD SD SD Mean Mean YouTube 3.63 1.29 3.58 1.2 3.60 1.24
+Female (N=115) Male (N=85) Overall (N= 200)

+Mean SD Mean SD Mean SD

+YouTube 3.63 1.29 3.
+58 1.2 3.60 1.24

+Twitter 3.12 1.21 3.62 1.22 3.41 2.43

+Facebook 2.63 1.6 1.21 0.82 1.92 1.21

-Table 1: The Use of Social Media for English Language learning
+Fable 1 : The Use o of Social Media for English Languag e learn ing ,